CoEDL/elpis-wiki/2019-ICDLC-workshop-preparation.md

 ### Docker

 Docker is a virtual machine that software (such as Elpis) can run in.
 It standardises the operating environment of Elpis across the many different computers that language workers use.
 Download and install the version of Docker that matches your computer (approx 500MB).
+You will need to sign in to the Docker website.
+See the workshop slides for a login and password.

 - **macOS**: Download and install [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac#installation)
 - **Windows**: Download and install [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows#docker-desktop-for-windows)